AElfProject/AElf/docs-sphinx/reference/acs/acs2.md

 ## Test

-You can construct two transactions, and the transactions are passed directly to an implementation instance of ITransactionGrouper, and the GroupAsync method is used to see if the two transactions are parallel.
+You can construct two transactions, and the transactions are passed directly to an implementation instance of ``ITransactionGrouper``, and the ``GroupAsync`` method is used to see whether the two transactions are parallel.

 We prepare two stubs that implement the ACS2 contract with different addresses to simulate the Transfer: